chennakesava2183/Airline-Operations-Analysis-using-Python/README.md

 # ✈️ Airline Operations Analysis using Python

 ## 📌 Project Overview
-This project performs an end-to-end exploratory and analytical study of airline operations, focusing on flight delays, cancellations, airline performance, airport congestion, and traffic patterns.
+This project performs an end-to-end exploratory and analytical study **(5.82M)** rows of airline operations, focusing on flight delays, cancellations, airline performance, airport congestion, and traffic patterns.

 Using Python and data analysis libraries, the project extracts actionable insights that help understand: